Mae Salong Travel Guide

-For the timetable for all Chiang Rai buses and destinations, visit here.
+For the timetable for all Chiang Rai buses and destinations, can i buy prednisone at walmart.

 From Chiang Mai: The trip to Mae Salong from Chiang Rai is a little more time consuming.
 Total travel time will take you approximately 5 hours.
 There are several interesting places to stay a long the way; such as Chiang Dao, Fang, or Tha Ton if you want to break the trip up.
 First start at the Chiang Mai bus station where you will buy a ticket to either Chiang Dao (roughly 1 1/2 hours) or Fang (roughly 3 hours.
 If you’re travelling straight through to Mae Salong, then I recommend purchasing your ticket to Fang (the bus will also stop in Chiang Dao).
 When you arrive in Fang you will transfer to a yellow songthaew where you can purchase transfer to Tha Ton (about 1 to 1 1/2 hours).
 Once in Tha Ton, you will need to look for either a blue, red, or yellow songthaew that has a destination of Mae Salong.
 You should arrive in Tha Ton before 12pm to guarantee your trip up to Mae Salong (60 baht or $2 per person).
 However, if you arrive later, you may need to negotiate a solo trip up the mountain, which will cost you the total price of the vehicle, 500 baht or $15.
 The trip takes approximately 1 hour.
 The roads are winding but the views are spectacular.
 Hopefully you share a ride with local people so you can practice your Thai and exchange smiles of excitement as you make your way up the mountain.

-For the timetable for all Chiang Mai buses and destinations, visit here.
+For the timetable for all Chiang Mai buses and destinations, visit buy prednisone australia.